MikeRyan52/CS371-Final-Project/sections/software-design.md

 ### LevelLoader

 The LevelLoader creates a Level object from a JSON file.
-JSON stands for JavaScript Object Notation.
-Due to the similarities in Lua tables and JavaScript objects, this particular data serialization format seems most appropriate for describing the properties of many assets in our application.

 A level's configuration file may look something like this:

 ````json